ekinadaozen/System-Monitoring-Dashboardd/README.md

-#    📊 System Monitoring & Analytics Dashboard
+# 📊 System onitoring & Analytics Dashboard

 A real-time system monitoring application that collects local machine metrics (CPU, RAM, Disk, Network) and stores them in PostgreSQL for visualization in Grafana and analysis in Power BI.